99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Reading Data:
 - GetItem: read based on Primary Key (hash / hash + range), eventually consistent (default) / strongly
 - BOTH PutItem and UpdateItem can add a NEW item.
 If the item already exists, PutItem will Replace the entire item while UpdateItem will Update only what you passed.
-- ProjectionExpression to read only certain (subset of) attributes --projection-expression!!
+- ProjectionExpression to read only certain (subset of) attributes --projection-expression
 - Query: Based on Partition key value (required) , and optional sort key values (=,<,> ec...), FilterExpression additional filtering after query for non-key attributes
 - Scan: get the entire table and filter out on your application (inefficient). supports parallel scans for faster results.
   To minimize the impact of the scan:
-  - on the provisioned throughput Set a smaller page size for the scans!!
+  - on the provisioned throughput Set a smaller page size for the scans
   - Optimize the table to use query instead of scans for big tables.

 Deleting Data: